R1413/courses/csci5622/homework/learnability/assign.md

 - In addition to completing the code you should clearly describe your solution technique in your analysis.

-- Give an example of 4 points that cannot be shattered by this classifier.
+- Give an example of 4 _distinct_ points that cannot be shattered by this classifier.
 How does this relate to the VC dimension?

 <br>